191957/191957/README.md

-- 👋 Hi, I’m @1919i am Ajoke Boluwatife IBRAHIM
+- 👋 Hi, I’m @191957 Ajoke Boluwatife IBRAHIM
-- 👀 I’m interestei am interested in coding and Data Analysis
+- 👀 I’m intereste  in coding and Data Analysis
 - 🌱 I’m currently learning Data Analysing
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me on Gmail: IBRAHIMAJOKEBOLU1@GMAIL.COM
-- 😄 Pronouns: mypronounce are she and her
+- 😄 Pronouns: my pronouns are she and her
 - ⚡ Fun fact: i love learning new things,Dancing and Reading my profession is Public health expert
 <!---